jakobadam/origo-desktops/docs/user/intro.rst

     TRANSFORMS="{dirname}/transform.mst"

 Arbitrary tweaks are possible by supplying an `install.bat`.
-The following install file copies all content including sub-directories from the software catalog to the server.
+The following install file copies all files from its location including sub-directories from the software catalog to the server.
 The code makes uses of the Windows batch variable `%~dp0` to get the absolute path to the dirname of `install.bat`:

 ::